knights-analytics/hugot/README.md

 // OUTPUT: {"ClassificationOutputs":[[{"Label":"POSITIVE","Score":0.9998536}],[{"Label":"NEGATIVE","Score":0.99752176}]]}
 ```

-See also hugot_test.go for further examples.
+See also hugot_test.go for further examples for all pipelines.

 ### Use it as a cli: Hugging Face 🤗 pipelines from the command line